lil-qorgi/379-rnaseq/README.md

 Date&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2021.10.13-12.11

+Note: This branch preserves the GO analysis section for optional expansion after submission.

 # Introduction & Background

 The Rolfes lab is conducting a study to identify possible genes that regulate thiamine biosynthesis in the yeast *Candida albicans*. *Candida albicans* is a normally commensal species commonly found on humans, but can become pathogenic under certain environmental conditions, leading to the candidiasis disease.
 By examining the genes that are significantly differentially expressed after removing thiamine from the growing medium, the team hopes to better understand the role of thiamine in the normal growth as well as the pathogenesis of *C. albicans*.